 The first step is to print out the pattern and trim around the paper pattern with scissors.

 Next, pin the pattern on your fabric with the right side facing up.
-Next, cut along the paper template, be careful not to cut the paper pattern, and then remove the pins.
+Next, cut along the paper template; be careful not to cut the paper pattern and remove the pins.

-Then fold the side flaps in at the natural fold lines, then fold the bottom flap over the sides and pin in place.
-Last, fold the top of the envelope over and form an envelope shape and pin in place.
+Then, fold the side flaps at the natural fold lines, fold the bottom flap over the sides, and pin them in place.
+Last, fold the top of the envelope, form an envelope shape, and pin it in place.

 Trace and Mark Front